-The basal ice of the EDC core shows a relatively low debris content, if compared to the other deep ice coring sites described in previous studies (Camp Century, GRIP, Dye-3, Vostok), and could therefore be processed using "standard" procedures.
-It has thus been decided, for practical reasons and uniformity, to analyze the bottom ice in continuity with the cutting scheme used for the EDC ice above.
-The multi-parametric data set discussed in this paper has therefore been obtained applying analytical techniques described in full in previous studies focusing on single parameters.
+The dispersed facies of the basal ice of the EDC core shows a relatively low debris content, compared to the other deep ice coring sites described in previous studies (Camp Century, GRIP, Dye-3, Vostok), and could therefore be processed in continuity with the cutting scheme used for the EDC ice above.
+The multi-parametric data set discussed in this paper was therefore obtained applying analytical techniques described in full in previous studies focusing on single parameters.
 We are summarizing those in the Supplement, referring to the appropriate previous literature for full details.

-4 The deep and basal ice properties: a multiparametric approach
+4 The basal ice properties: a multiparametric approach

-Figure 1b and c plot the full $\delta D$ profile of the EPICA ice core, vs. depth and age respectively (EDC3 time scale, Parrenin et al., 2007).
-As stated above, we will use the "basal 5 ice" terminology for the lower 12 m (red open triangles) and qualify the 48 m above as "deep ice" (blue open squares); "bottom ice" will refer to the whole 60 m sequence.
-A combined Vostok-EDC $\delta^{18}O{atm}$ profile (isotopic composition of atmospheric oxygen in ice) vs. EDC3 time scale is shown in Fig. 1d (adapted from Dreyfus et al., 2007; Petit et al., 1999 for the ice above 3200 m).
-The $\delta^{18}$ O benthic record stack of Lisiecki and 10 Ravmo (2005) is also plotted as a reference in Fig. 1e.
-The co-isotopic properties of the EPICA Dome C bottom ice (open squares for deep ice, open triangles for basal ice) are described in Fig. 2a ( $\delta$ D vs. $\delta^{18}$ O) and 2b ( $d{\text{excess}}$ vs. $\delta$ D) and compared to those of the ice from the last 140 ky (Stenni et al., 2010).
-Work in progress on the co-isotopic properties of the older ice (down to 3189.45 m) shows that the latter do not differ from 15 the trends seen in Fig. 2 (B. Stenni et al., unpublished data).
+Figure 1b and c plot the full δD profile of the EPICA ice core, vs. depth and age respectively (EDC3 timescale, Parrenin et al., 2007).
+As stated above, we will use the "dispersed ice facies" terminology for the lower 12 m (red open triangles) and qualify the 48 m above as the "clean ice facies" (blue open squares); "basal ice" will refer to the whole 60 m sequence.
+A combined Vostok-EDC $\delta^{18}O{atm}$ profile (isotopic composition of atmospheric oxygen in ice) vs. EDC3 timescale is shown in Fig. 1d (adapted from Dreyfus et al., 2007; Petit et al., 1999 for the ice above 3200 m).
+The δ^{18} O benthic record stack of Lisiecki and Raymo (2005) is also plotted as a reference in Fig. 1e.
+The co-isotopic properties of the EPICA Dome C bottom ice (open squares for clean ice facies, open triangles for dispersed ice facies) are described in Fig. 2a (δD vs. δ^{18} O) and b (d{excess} vs. δ D) and compared to those of the ice from the last 140 ky (Stenni et al., 2010).
+Work in progress on the co-isotopic properties of the older ice (down to 3189.45 m) shows that the latter do not differ from the trends seen in Fig. 2 (B. Stenni et al., unpublished data).